Misinformation Alert: Extreme Weather

 "1.5 degrees warmer sounds quite nice actually!"

-Why might this be happening?
-Well, first of all the scientific terminology is not on our side.
-People don't automatically associate "global warming" with storms, floods or cold snaps, and many people don't understand that "1.5 degrees of warming" does not refer specifically to the weather.
-Added to this, days or even weeks of health warnings and red weather warnings ahead of the heatwave contributed to a feeling of exhaustion by the time it arrived.
-Attempts to remind people about climate change on social media were often met with an negative emotional response.
+Secondly, days or even weeks of health and red weather warnings ahead of the heatwave contributed to a feeling of exhaustion by the time it arrived.
+Attempts to remind people about climate change on social media were often met with a negative emotional response.

 Reframe: Try NOT to talk about the climate during a heatwave

-• Talk about and thank local services and service workers that we have needed during this period of unusual heat and sunshine.
+- Talk about and thank local services and service workers that we have needed during this period of unusual heat and sunshine.

-• If you want to discuss the impacts of the extreme heat, messages of emotional support to those affected land better than just stating the risks and dangers.
+- If you want to discuss the impacts of the extreme heat, messages of emotional support to those affected land better than just stating the risks and dangers.

 Follow up with facts and information AFTER it's subsided

-Facts and science will probably land better after the event.
+Facts and science will land better after the event.
 But if you want to lead with science, you will need something that makes the link between extreme weather and climate change, or naturally debunks misconceptions about the weather and its connection to climate.
 Stats such as this are really salient for example:

 Experiment with long-form content like video, or interactive quizzes with human centred hooks such as "are summers the same as when you were a kid?"
 This interactive graph from the New York Times, or the example below from Nasa are great examples.
-But the real winner in making things salient and simple to understand is this article from the Daily Mail.
-You don't need to understand data to understand the parallels being drawn.

 Going full Andrew Marr, and inoculating people by revealing the motivations behind people and outlets who are spreading disinformation is also recommended.
 A straight talking, believable tone of voice, that centres the needs of ordinary people and learns from culture wars, but directs blame onto those with power, can also be extremely effective.